-- Victrola Coffee Roasters (they also offer tours)
+- Victrola Coffee Roasters

 Ok, beer and wine aren’t technically food, but the brewery and wine scene are so strong in Seattle that it’d be unfair not to say anything.

 Washington is one of the biggest hop-producing states in the country.
 This may be the reason brewing is so popular in Seattle.
-Seattle has more local breweries than most cities in the US, beat out only by a few cities like Chicago and Denver.
+Seattle has more local breweries than most cities in the US, beaten out only by a few cities like Chicago and Denver.

 You can take a Seattle brewery crawl or visit my favorite, Obec Brewing, for their Belgian Dubbel.
 Another great place is Holy Mountain Brewing, a place that will impress even the most intense beer lovers.

-In terms of wine, Washington is the second biggest wine-producing area in the US behind California.
+In terms of wine, Washington is the second biggest wine-producing area in the US, behind California.
 Most of the grapes are grown in eastern Washington, but there are urban wineries located right in Seattle doing amazing things with these grapes.

-One of my favorite things to do is visit SODO Urbanworks, which houses multiple wineries in a strip mall so you can taste a bunch at once.
+One of my favorite things to do is visit SODO Urbanworks, which houses multiple wineries in a strip mall, so you can taste a bunch at once.
 My absolute favorite one is Structure Cellars, so make sure not to miss them!

 If you work your way down this list, you’ll have eaten just about all the foods Seattle is famous for.
 While you eat your way around the city, keep an eye out for dishes that include apples or cherries, two of the biggest crops in Washington that our state is famous for.